azrael783/tor-socks-proxy/README.md

 4. Check if tor works correctly using [this](https://check.torproject.org/?lang=de) website.

+[logo]: https://github.com/azrael783/tor-socks-proxy/check-tor-usage.png "Check if Tor is working"

 5. If you don't want to use the proxy anymore, stop the container with `docker stop tor-socks-proxy` and don't forget to reset the proxy settings in your browser or use another without the proxy setting.

 6. If you want to reuse the proxy, start it with `docker start tor-socks-proxy`

+# IP renewal

+Tor changes circuit automatically every 10 minutes by default, which usually bring you the new IP address, it's affected by MaxCircuitDirtiness config, you can override it with your own torrc, or edit the config file and restart the container.
+See the official manual for more details.

+To manually renew the IP that Tor gives you, simply restart your docker container to open a new circuit:

+`docker restart tor-socks-proxy`

+Just note that all the connections will be terminated and need to be reestablished.